 Key Focus Areas

-2. Net-Zero Emission Production: Innovating processes to reduce emissions in energy production.
+- Net-Zero Emission Production: Innovating processes to reduce emissions in hydrocarbon production.

-6. Education and Outreach: The centre also focuses on education and outreach, offering master’s thesis projects, PhD opportunities, and regular webinars to disseminate research findings and engage with the broader community.
+- Education and Outreach: The centre also focuses on education and outreach, offering master’s thesis projects and PhD opportunities.
+At our webpage, you can find a lot of information about our activities.
+Regular webinars and participation in national and international conferences are part of our efforts to disseminate research findings and engage with the broader community.

 NCS2030 is highly regarded for its contributions to sustainable subsurface utilization and energy transition.
 Here are some reasons why it is considered a good centre: